Boost Your Value with These High RTP Online Casinos

 Return to Player = Overall amount won by players / Overall amount players have wagered

-In games without strategy where no element of skill is involved, players can arrive at the RTP percentage by subtracting the house edge from 100%.
+In games without strategy, where no element of skill is involved, players can arrive at the RTP percentage by subtracting the house edge from 100%.
 Common examples of such games include roulette, craps, and slots, where it is impossible for players to affect the odds in any way and tilt them in their favor.

 Theoretical RTP in Chance-Based Casino Games = 100% – House Edge %

 Thus, the theoretical return of casino games is equal to 100% – House Edge % whereas the actual return is (100% – House Edge %) / Return to Player > 1.
-People tend to use the terms RTP and theoretical return interchangeably but there is some difference between the two.
+People tend to use the terms RTP and theoretical return interchangeably, but there is a difference between the two.
 The number of rounds required to reach the advertised return percentage depends on whether a game is compensated or completely random.
 Now, let’s examine the difference between the two.

 Compensated vs. Random Game Control